alanazinkin/CellularAutomata/README.md

  * Resources used directly (including AI assistance)
    * ChatGPT used to assist with writing JavaDoc comments
    * ChatGPT used to assist with debugging
+   * ChatGPT used to assist with generating JavaFX charts and styling them

 ### Running the Program